 If you see content that violates our Harassment and cyberbullying policy, here is how to let us know.
 This is the fastest way to bring potentially inappropriate content to our attention.
 YouTube policy specialists review flagged videos 24 hours a day, 7 days a week.

-If you need to report more than one piece of content that contains bullying, threats or harassment, you can also report through our reporting tool.
+If you need to report more than one piece of content that contains bullying, threats or harassment, you can report the channel by following the instructions here.

 Online safety is important not only on YouTube but across the web.
 Check out resources from our trusted partners below to learn more about how to stay safe online across other platforms and websites.